 2. Understand when and why we use baking powder and baking soda:

 While creaming the butter and sugar in a recipe can help in the leavening process, a big part (in butter cakes, at least) is due to chemical leavening agents.
-I recommend Fleischmann’s baking powder.
-Not only is it a brand that I trust with my beloved cakes, but it is double-acting - meaning, it is activated by both the liquids in the recipes during the mixing process as well as with the heat of the oven.
-This second boost from Fleischmann’s baking powder gives my cakes the lift they need, creates a superior texture, and provides the perfect airy-ness to the crumb.
+I recommend one that is is double-acting - meaning, it is activated by both the liquids in the recipes during the mixing process as well as with the heat of the oven.
+This second boost gives my cakes the lift they need, creates a superior texture, and provides the perfect airy-ness to the crumb.
 This slow, controlled second release also spares us time; say if we forget to properly pre-heat the oven.

 Why both?
 Baking powder and baking sodas are both are chemical leaveners, but whether or not a recipe calls for both comes down to the addition of acid.
 Baking soda is used to neutralize the acids in a recipe (lemon juice, buttermilk, sour cream, chocolate), but using too much can leave an awful taste behind.
 When more “lift” is required beyond the neutralization of these acids, baking powder may also be called for.

 If you bake as often as I do, then you probably never doubt the freshness of your leavening agents.
 However, if you are questioning the purchase year of that old jar of baking powder in the back of your pantry, then it’s probably time to buy a new one.
 To test the freshness, simply add baking powder to warm water or baking soda to warm water with a splash of vinegar.
 Since the chemicals in fresh baking powder and baking soda react to heat and acid, you can tell they are working if the water begins to fizz or bubble.

 Lastly, baking powder and baking soda are not interchangeable, so be sure to read your recipe carefully.